devfabiosilva/myCryptoBot/README.md

 ### myCryptoBot full framework

-Below is an framework example to implement into your project
+Image below is a simple framework example to implement into your project.

 <p align="center">
   <img src="/docs/images/screenshot16.png">
 </p>

-Fiat price, cryptocurrencies, Adaptive Cards and IoT integration are already implemented in this sample example.
-Just run it to test.
+Fiat price, cryptocurrencies, Adaptive Cards and IBM IoT integration are already implemented in this example sample.
+Just download and run myCryptoBot.

 ### Screenshots